truenas/documentation/content/SCALE/SCALETutorials/Network/Interfaces/SettingUpLAGG.md

    **FAST** sets the timeout rate at one per second even after synchronization. **FAST** allows for rapid detection of faults.
    {{< /expand >}}
    {{< expand "FAILOVER" "v" >}}
-   Select **FAILOVER** send traffic through the primary interface of the group.
+   Select **FAILOVER** to send traffic through the primary interface of the group.
 If the primary interface fails, traffic diverts to the next available interface in the LAGG.
    {{< /expand >}}
    {{< expand "LOADBALANCE" "v" >}}
    Select **LOADBALANCE** to accept traffic on any port of the LAGG group and balance the outgoing traffic on the active ports in the LAGG group.